Natural Variational Annealing for Multimodal Optimization: Interpretations of the NVA-GM algorithm

 We argue that when $\omega$ is too small in SNGA (Algorithm~\ref{alg:snga}), several particles are likely to converge to the same mode.
 To understand this, consider a scenario where $\omega \approx 0$ is sufficiently small so that the objective function can be approximated by this decomposition:

-In problem~\eqref{eq:problem_lambda_omega}, the entropy penalty, by introducing a repulsive force between the particles, prevents the optimization problem to be separable into $K$ independent optimization sub-problems for each particle.
+In problem~\eqref{eq:problem_lambda_omega}, the entropy penalty, by introducing a repulsive force between the particles, prevents the optimization problem from being separable into $K$ independent optimization sub-problems for each particle.
 However, when the entropy term is negligible, we can separate it: for $k \in [K]$,

 Thus, setting a very small value for $\omega$ amounts to running $K$ parallel optimization algorithms.
 The result depends heavily on the initial parameters, like in most gradient algorithms, and the mixture components converge independently.
 In particular, the update for the component means (the positions of the particles) is identical for all $k \in [K]$, i.e.~